actualdankcoder/actualdankcoder/README.md

 ## Some Stuff about me:

-- 🎃 I like to write scalable backend systems, I'm proficient in Python 🐍, Rust 🦀, C++ and Scala
+- 🎃 I like to write scalable backend systems, I'm proficient in Python 🐍, Rust 🦀, C++ and Lua

 - 🌱 I’m a high school code hobbyist, I'll be in a university this year